areski/go-pinguino/README.md

 Go-pinguino
 ===========

-This is a Go daemon/service that set and perform a list of actions based on the Http Get or Ping result.
+This is a Go daemon/service that perform a list of actions based on the result of Http Get or Ping.

 [![circleci](https://circleci.com/gh/areski/go-pinguino.png)](https://circleci.com/gh/areski/go-pinguino)